-If you have access to a kitchen, while you are couch surfing across the country, you can cook your own food and save some of the costs.
-The traditional Mexican breakfast, huevos a la Mexicana, costs around 100 pesos in the restaurant, but you can prepare it for under 20 pesos on your own.
+If you have access to a kitchen while couch surfing across the country, you can cook your own food and save some of the costs.
+The traditional Mexican breakfast, huevos a la Mexicana, costs around 100 pesos in the restaurant, but you can prepare it for under 20 pesos alone.

-If you want to enjoy a Tequila and a Cerveza after a day of backpacking, that’s completely up to you (and totally recommended), but these are some areas where you can potentially cut back on your expenses.
+If you want to enjoy a Tequila and a Cerveza after a day of backpacking, that’s completely up to you (and recommended).
+Still, these are some areas where you can potentially cut back on your expenses.

 That said, the focus should be on enjoying the trip more than saving money!
 Find the perfect balance of saving and spending that works for you, and stick to it.